Alex Jordan: Career

 In 2022, Jordan was announced as the male voice of The Professional in Warhammer 40,000: Darktide and joined the cast of Cyberpunk 2077 for its DLC Cyberpunk 2077: Phantom Liberty as Mr. Hands.
 In the latter he replaced Sean Power who had voiced the character in the original game.

 Prior to the release of Dragon Age: The Veilguard in 2024, where he voiced the protagonist, he went viral on TikTok as the source of the Baldur's Gate 3 sex noises.
 The original video has since been viewed over 1.5 million times.
 He also voiced Jiyan in Wuthering Waves, a free-to-play open world action role-playing game, as well as Lord Frygt (an original role in The Lord of the Rings mythos) in The Lord of the Rings: The War of the Rohirrim.

-2025 has seen Jordan start the year voicing Dahm in Eternal Strands and he has followed up as the Ice King alongside fellow Baldur's Gate 3 alumnus Devora Wilde (Crime Boss) in Split Fiction.
-The two have been streaming their co-op let's play of the game together.
+In Jordan started the year voicing Dahm in Eternal Strands and followed up as the Ice King alongside fellow Baldur's Gate 3 alumnus Devora Wilde (Crime Boss) in Split Fiction.
+The two streamed their co-op let's play of the game together.

 The Alters, Jordan's most ambitious project to date where he plays not only the main character Jan Dolski but also all his various incarnations was released on 13 June 2025.
 His performance has been praised for providing each clone with a unique, distinct personality while at the same time making them all feel "Jan-like".
 Game director Tomasz Kisilewicz of 11 Bit Studios has expressed the joy of working with him and praised his enthusiasm and persistence despite the "hundreds of hours" of recording required to handle a branching narrative where each alter may have a different intonation or completely different accent altogether.
-For his performance Jordan was nominated for a 2025 Golden Joystick Award in the Best Lead Performer category.
+For his performance Jordan was nominated for a 2025 Golden Joystick Award in the Best Lead Performer category as well as longlisted for a British Academy Games Award for Performer in a Leading Role.

 Jordan was made a fellow of Rose Bruford College in September 2025.

+To start off 2026 Jordan was announced, alongside Natural Six cast mate Doug Cockle, as voicing yet to be named roles in Emberville.
+He will also voice direct the game.

 Activism

 Jordan is a supporter of the rights of voice talent related to the use of Generative artificial intelligence in the games industry.
-Along with his Natural Six castmates Doug Cockle and Harry McEntire he has spoken out in support of actors during the 2024–present SAG-AFTRA video game strike.
+Along with his Natural Six castmates Doug Cockle and Harry McEntire he has spoken out in support of actors during the 2024–2025 SAG-AFTRA video game strike.
 Due to the fact that in the United Kingdom workers cannot strike in solidarity with their SAG-AFTRA counterparts in the United States, Jordan has not been helping with promotion of a new game instead.